MMBass/Browser-address-bar-color/readme.txt

 = What's your plugin's specialty? =

-You can choose different colors for each page of your site or even every post, not only one for all of them
+You can choose different color for each page of your site or even every post, not only one for all

 = Why it doesn't work on desktop browsers? =

-For now the plugin is not functional in desktop browsers but according to google it should be available soon in chrome for PC.
+For now this Html feature (theme-color tag) supported by mobile browsers only

 == Donations ==